-It is suitable for preparing small-scale maps or medium-scale maps and for filling in details between two stations determined by theodolite traversing on triangulation.
+Plane table surveying is a graphical method of surveying in which field observations and plotting are done simultaneously, it is simpler and cheaper than theodolite surveying mostly suitable for small-scale surveys or medium-scale maps for filling details between two stations by theodolite traversing on triangulation.

 Principle of plane table surveying: